rust-lang/blog.rust-lang.org/content/inside-rust/stage0-std-redesign.md

 ## What does this mean for a typical library workflow?

 - Crucially, `./x {build,test,check} library --stage 0` becomes no-op and are no longer supported.
 Building the in-tree std now requires a stage 1 compiler.
-    - Consequently, library contributors are **strongly** encouraged to enable `rust.download-rustc = "if-unchanged"` to avoid having to build a stage 1 compiler.
+    - Consequently, library contributors are *strongly* encouraged to enable `rust.download-rustc = "if-unchanged"` to avoid having to build a stage 1 compiler.
+Note that this is the default for `profile = "library"`, but you may need to specify it manually if you don't use a `profile`.
 - `cfg(bootstrap)` should no longer be needed for library sources.

 ### Caveat: `libtest` changes